Ramkumar175/annotell-python/annotell-input-api/README.md

 ## [1.0.5] - TBD
 ### Changed
-- Changed the image height/width in the example calibration created in the examples to match the image/videos.
+- Changed the height/width in the unity calibration created in the examples to match the image/videos.

 ## [1.0.4] - 2021-04-26
 ### Added